 So, how can the shop system help to accelerate the shipping process?
 By integrating your shop system with the software of your selected fulfillment service providers, all orders made on your online store will be automatically sent to the warehouse – this happens automatically and simultaneously.
 Therefore, the picking and packing of the order can start without any delay.

 Consequently, the parcels can often be shipped on the same day.
-In addition, the customers, when they get a confirmation of dispatch, can also live-track their parcel.
+In addition, the customers, when they get an order confirmation of dispatch, can also live-track their parcel.
 This will strengthen the customer’s satisfaction of the order delivery as they can oversee the entire process in real-time.

 All in all, by integrating your e-store with a shop system and linking it with your 3pl fulfilment partner, your shipping process will be significantly faster due to process automation and real-time management options.
 This, in turn, will surely meet the high expectations of the customers.

 Use the Services of Multiple Parcel Shipping Providers

 It is not always up to oneself to succeed in e-commerce business.
 Even if your competitors can’t keep up with your online shop and the products you offer, you still depend on many other external factors to satisfy your customers.

 One piece of that big puzzle are parcel shipping providers.
 If you rely only on one of them, you are at high risk of experiencing difficulties at some point.
 For that reason, we recommend diversifying the risk by using delivery services from multiple shipping providers.

 Even though it won’t be possible to get volume discounts as high as they would probably be if you put all eggs into one basket, there are multiple reasons to use the services of multiple parcel shipping providers.